Glossary

 MQLs sit at the handoff point between marketing and sales.
 Marketing generates them through campaigns, scores them based on fit and engagement, then passes them to sales development reps for qualification.
 The MQL-to-SQL conversion rate is one of the most watched metrics in demand gen because it measures whether marketing is sending the right leads to sales.

 Getting MQL definitions right matters.
 Set the bar too low and sales wastes time on unqualified leads.
 Set it too high and you choke the pipeline.
-Most mature demand gen teams revisit their MQL scoring model quarterly, adjusting weights based on which behaviors actually predict closed deals.
+Most mature demand gen teams revisit their MQL scoring model quarterly, adjusting weights based on which behaviors predict closed deals.

 Example: A B2B SaaS company defines an MQL as someone who scores 75+ points, where visiting the pricing page is worth 20 points, downloading a case study is 15 points, and being a Director or above at a company with 100+ employees adds 25 points.
 When a lead crosses that threshold, the SDR team gets an alert in Salesforce.